How to Get a Locksmith License in New Jersey

 How New Jersey Compares

-New Jersey requires 0 hours of pre-license education for locksmiths.
+New Jersey does not require any pre-license education hours.
 The average total cost in New Jersey is around $950, compared to the national average of $830.
 New Jersey's 2-year renewal cycle is longer than the national average of 0.6 years.

 How Much Does a Locksmith License Cost in New Jersey?